Based on Your Reading:

 Access Help Paying for Treatment

-Pleurectomy/decortication surgery is an effective treatment for mesothelioma located in the lining of the lung, also called pleural mesothelioma.
-Removing the pleural tissue and any other cancerous growths in the lung can extend survival and significantly increase quality of life.
+Pleurectomy/decortication surgery is an effective treatment for mesothelioma in the lung’s lining, also called pleural mesothelioma.
+Removing the pleural tissue and other cancerous growths in the lung can extend survival and significantly increase quality of life.

-P/D surgery is most effective when it’s part of a comprehensive treatment approach.
+P/D surgery is most effective as part of a comprehensive treatment approach.
 Studies show that this kind of multimodal approach can increase survival rates.
 Surgeons use postoperative chemotherapy, radiation therapy or immunotherapy to eliminate any remaining cancer cells.
 In addition, using adjuvant therapies can prevent or delay cancer recurrence.

-The pleurectomy portion (also known as a parietal pleurectomy) of P/D surgery involves opening the chest cavity and removing the outside layer of the lining of the lungs.
-It removes all visible cancerous tissue.
-It typically takes between 2 and 4 hours.
+In the pleurectomy portion (also known as a parietal pleurectomy) of P/D surgery, the surgeon opens the chest cavity and removes the outside layer of the lung’s lining.
+The surgeon removes all visible cancerous tissue.
+It takes between 2 and 4 hours.

 At the beginning of surgery, the team carefully positions the patient on their side.
 To access the chest cavity, the surgeon makes a long incision along the back called a thoracotomy.
 The incision begins near the top of the ribcage and runs parallel to the spine before extending outward near the bottom of the ribcage.